*** Research Prototype ***

 By enacting the Return-to-Love Process™ scripts, you're practicing the art of emotional intelligence, successfully.
 This is a learn-by-doing process, not an academic exercise.

 So, welcome to our world!
-Reviving relationships through collaborative conversations and mindfulness is our thing.
+Reviving relationships through collaborative conversations and mindful presence is our thing.
 You belong here.
 (Stand by to be amazed.)

 A true story about a scripted conversation that changed everything